Conan9133/Quantum-Computing-Research/README.md

 ## ✍️ Author
 Narasimha Reddy
-Theoretical Physicist | Quantum Computing Enthusiast | Bayesian Learner 📍 Based in Canada | 💻 Working on Quantum Algorithms, QFTs, and Machine Learning
+Quantum Computing Researcher | Theoretical Physicist | Bayesian Learner 📍 Based in Canada | 💻 Working on Quantum Algorithms and their applications to Scientific Computing

 ## 🤝 Contributions
 This is a personal learning project.
 You’re welcome to fork, clone, and adapt the content.
 Feel free to: